 Dozens of new shifts are available every day for Head Chefs.
 Download the Brigad application and get shifts straight to your phone!
 Choose When & Where You Work.

-Head Chef: job description, salary, training, and latest mission offers
+Head Chef: job description, salary, training

 A Head Chef is the culinary leader responsible for overseeing kitchen operations in a restaurant, hotel, or catering service.